Motiva/vtkESQui/Documentation/Guide/guide_en.rst

    :scale: 200%
    :align: center

-A few specific movements (rotation, insertion, etc...) has been defined to control the tool.
+A few specific movements (rotation, insertion, etc...) has been defined to handle the tool.

 vtkToolCatheter
 ...............